uviclibraries/latex/act-1.md

     Note: You can also customize the data by typing `\date{Dec 2042}`.

     This provides LaTex with the information needed to make a title, but it does not add the title to the document.
-To do that, you need to add a line after \begin{document}:
+To do that, you need to add a line after `\begin{document}`:

     ```
     \begin{document}